-Simplifying this a bit, a realistic example would be if you have a flash with a guide number of 100, photographing a subject 25’ away will require the use of f/4 for proper exposure.
-Likewise, a subject 50’ away requires f/2 or a subject 5’ away requires approximately f/22.
-Since guide numbers are typically expressed at ISO 100, you can further determine your exposure if using a higher sensitivity, such as ISO 800, as a subject 50’ away would require an aperture of about f/5.6.
-Another variable to consider is that all of these values assume you are using your flash at full power; often, you can control the flash output of your strobe in increments to either save on battery life, provide faster recycle times, or to control your exposure more when working in closer situations.
-This flash power variable can easily be compensated for in the guide number equation by reducing one of the other variables.
-For instance, if using a flash with a guide number of 100 (at ISO 100) at 1/4 power and photographing a subject at 25' away, you will now require an aperture of f/2 (which is 1/4 the original example’s given aperture).
+Of course, these examples assume that you are using your flash at full power.
+You might opt to control the flash output of your strobe in increments to reserve your battery life, achieve faster recycle times, or to attune your exposure when working in closer situations.
+This variable fits into the guide number equation by reducing one of the other variables.
+For instance, if using a flash with a guide number of 100 (at ISO 100) at 1/4 power and photographing a subject at 25' away, you will now require an aperture of f/2 (which is 1/4 of the original example’s given aperture).

-It should also be noted that in most instances, controlling your exposure in-camera when working with flash should only be done by modifying your aperture.
-This is because the precise duration of a flash is substantially less than most shutter speeds; if you compensate for your exposure by using a faster shutter speed you will not see any change in exposure because the flash is essentially performing the role of the shutter.
-Additionally, unless using a leaf shutter (a shutter contained within the lens, featured on many medium and large format lenses), it is likely your camera’s focal plane shutter will not be capable of producing a fully-exposed image at shutter speeds shorter than about 1/250th of a second (depending on your camera).
+It bears mentioning that, when working with a flash, controlling your exposure in-camera should only be done by modifying your aperture.
+Because the precise duration of a flash is substantially less than most shutter speeds, you will not see any change if you compensate for your exposure by using a faster shutter speed, because the flash is essentially performing the role of the shutter.

 TTL Flash Metering